scummvm/director-tests/D3-mac/README.md

 autohilite-matte-d3: non-matte sprite on the left, matte sprite on the right. non-matte should not autohilite, matte should autohilite.

 autohilite-moveable-d3: moveable sprite on the left, non-moveable sprite on the right. moveable should not autohilite, non-moveable should autohilite.

+D3.1-BITD-Test: movie having a 32bpp BITD sprite with 2 red blobs.
+It must render correctly.